designerofthing/TOAAS/README.md

 ## Thomas Ochman As A Service
 ![Thomas](https://emoji.slack-edge.com/T093KA4DP/thomas_1/f7b9e75b0f8c873a.png)

-**Like gold dust, these inspirational quotes are the low hanging fruit**
+**Like ripe peaches, these inspirational quotes are the low hanging fruit**

 Finally an api that serves up random quotes of Thomas Ochman, to be consumed and utilised as you wish.